limabravoecho-collab/enquerant/README.md

 Same arithmetic, different reading.
 Every figure in both is computed and every formula copied from a source record.

+The brief's F_0 is fixed per subject.
+The on-screen F_0 also varies with the query text and the session tick, so the two can differ.

-The brief generator is part of a proprietary bridge between EQ and my own AI/LLM system, and is not included here.
-The engine, the ontology and the miners are — building your own bridge is straightforward, and any capable programmer or AI tool will help you do it.
+The version I run is a hybrid where standard EQ outputs appear on screen instantly while an AI/LLM trails along below it.
+That bridge is proprietary and not included.
+Building your own is straightforward, and any capable programmer or AI tool will help you do it.

 ---